Nearest broker: Searching for a broker nearby…

 Someone handing over the keys and ownership to a new vehicle owner

-How to Transfer the Ownership of a Vehicle in Ontario?
+How to Transfer Vehicle Ownership in Ontario?

 Every vehicle in Ontario that is used on the road is required to have a registered vehicle ownership, or the green piece of paper most of us keep in our glove box.
 However, many owners are unsure of what a vehicle ownership is used for, why we need it and how to transfer the ownership if you sell your vehicle.
 The ownership is more than just a green piece of paper that sits in your car and we want to make sure you understand the ins and outs of your vehicle ownership.

-What is a vehicle ownership?
+What is a vehicle ownership in Ontario?

-A vehicle ownership or permit is a green document you receive when you purchase a vehicle.
-The ownership shows the vehicle information including the VIN, the license plate number and the owner information including name and address.
 This document is used by law enforcement to verify information should you be pulled over.
 The ownership is also used in the insurance claims process as the owner of the vehicle is the one who will be reimbursed if there is damage to the vehicle.
 This is why it is very important when you are buying a vehicle in a private deal to make sure you transfer the ownership to your name.

 How to transfer vehicle ownership in Ontario?